 After giving it some time and watching you push the button, your dog will be able to connect the desired activity with the button.
 Once the dog is able to make the connection, it will push the button itself by mirroring you.
 Be sure to praise your dog when it pushes a button and instantly gives it what it is asking for.
 For instance, if the dog presses the button for potty, give it a treat and instantly take it outside to the backyard.

-Once you see that your dog is beginning to grasp the concept of one button and is being able to use correctly, you can add and assign more buttons relating to different aspects of your dog’s day.
-You need to start rewarding your dog when it pushes a button by introducing games and toys to your dog’s day.
+Once you see that your dog is beginning to grasp the concept of one button and can be used correctly, you can add and assign more buttons relating to different aspects of your dog’s day.
+Next, you need to start rewarding your dog when it pushes a button by introducing games and toys to your dog’s day.

 Build A Soundboard For The Buttons

 You can build a soundboard to house all the buttons needed to communicate with your dog.
-You can do this easily by using a Velcro to fasten the buttons to a wooden plank.
-Fastening it with velcro will ensure that the buttons don’t move out of place when your dog is trying to push it.
-Also, remember to place the board under some furniture or your dog might take the board everywhere it goes.
+You can do this easily by using Velcro to fasten the buttons to a wooden plank.
+Fastening it with Velcro will ensure that the buttons don’t move out of place when your dog is trying to push it.
+Also, remember to place the board under some furniture, or your dog might take the board everywhere it goes.

 You can use this method to start interacting with your dog for more fruitful communication.
 You can list down all the words your dog already knows, such as trained tricks, cues, behaviors towards people, objects, names of certain toys, places like the beach and the park, etc. all these words that your dog already knows can be associated with recorded buttons, and you can teach your dog to push the related button when it needs to perform the task associated.